syncom/rop-on-arm-rpi3-tutorial/README.md

 Note that when we exit from the shell, it might get an (unharmful) segmentation fault.
 This is likely caused by the arbitrary bytes we used for the padding or our setting the saved $r11 as 0x00000000.
-I have not digged into the root cause, but it should not affect the effectiveness of our exploit.
+I have not dug into the root cause, but it should not affect the effectiveness of our exploit.

 ## A list of unsafe C functions to avoid when playing with strings